MysteryBlokHed/databind/docs/config.rst

 directory as the binary is being run in.
 A config file can also be passed with the ``-c`` or ``--config`` option.

-**Note: This table represents the default values of the options if no CLI arguments are passed.**
+This table represents the default values of the options if no config changes are made.

 +---------------------------------------+---------------------------------------------------------------------+
 |                 Option                |                                Notes                                |